Overview

 International Students

 - If you are an international student on an F-1 or J-1 visa, please visit the International Student Services (ISS) website.
-You can find helpful pre-arrival guidelines, information about mandatory orientation, and the Guide for International Students.
+You can find helpful pre-arrival guidelines, information about mandatory orientation and check-in, and the Guide for International Students.

 - After you have officially accepted admission and we have received your official hard copy transcripts, the UW-Madison Graduate School will mail you your official admissions letter as well as your I-20 form and information about applying for your visa.